-(e) When a certified in-home child care operator cares for children in the children's own home, the following apply:

-No certified family child care operator may have more than 3 children under 7 years of age who are not related to the child care operator in care at any given time, and
+- (e) When a certified in-home child care operator cares for children in the children's own home, the following apply: - 1.
+The operator is not required to comply with DCF 202.08(6) (a) No certified family child care operator may have more than 3 children under 7 years of age who are not related to the child care operator in care at any given time, and - (b) No certified family operator may have more than 6 children in care. - 2.
+The operator may not care for any children who do not reside in the home.

+https://docs.legis.wisconsin.gov/code/admin_code/dcf/201_252/202/08/6/e

-DCF Publication P-2436 - Your Guide to Regulated Child Care (Your summary of the child care rules) (https://dcf.wisconsin.gov/files/publications/pdf/2436.pdf) https://dcf.wisconsin.gov/files/publications/pdf/2436.pdf
+DCF Publication P-2436 - Your Guide to Regulated Child Care (Your summa of the child care rules)

-A program regulated under DCF 250 where a person provides care and supervision for less than 24 hours per day to between 4 and 8 children under 7 years of age

-A program regulated under DCF 251 where a person for less than 24 hours per day provides care and supervision for 9 or more children
+- 1.Licensed Family Child Care Centers - A program regulated under DCF 250 where a person provides care and supervision for less than 24 hours per day to between 4 and 8 children under 7 years of age - 2.Licensed Group Child Care Centers - A program regulated under DCF 251 where a person for less than 24 hours provides care and supervision for 9 or more children